Arizona Senate candidates keep distance from Biden on Title 42

 “That includes limited notification of what resources and Department of Defense personnel will be sent to their area.”

-Polls also show voters souring on Biden’s handling of immigration as well.
+Polls also show voters souring on Biden’s handling of immigration.
 According to a Global Strategy Group poll released last month, 58 percent of voters from seven swing states, including Arizona, said they disapproved of how Biden was handling immigration, while only 32 percent said they approved.

 Sinema, on the other hand, has continued to beat the drum against the Biden administration on the issue.